djwrisley/RLAC/_posts/2025-02-11-corpus-assignment1-S25.md

 ## Final Guidelines for the Assignment:

 The Corpus Assignment, otherwise known as Assignment 1, will be completed in one step.
 It builds on work we did in the textual portion of the class, particularly with Voyant Tools and the RMarkdown files in posit.cloud.
-This assignment can be done alone or in pairs.
+This assignment can be done *alone* or *in pairs*.

-This exercise has three main elements: (1) choosing a corpus of three texts (or three sets of texts) you would like to work with and (2) using digital textual analysis tools to see what kind of exploratory data analysis (EDA) you can do using that corpus, (3) assembling the evidence in a piece of web-facing written work along with visuals.
+This exercise has three main elements:

+1. choosing a corpus of three texts (or three sets of texts) you would like to work with
+2. using digital textual analysis tools to see what kind of exploratory data analysis (EDA) you can do using that corpus,
+3. assembling the evidence in a piece of web-facing written work along with visuals.

-**Step 1**: You will need to pick your corpus from the choices below.
+## **Step 1**: You will need to pick your corpus from the choices below.

 ### A. Three different books by the same author taken from [Project Gutenberg](https://gutenberg.org) (perhaps in different genres or at different times of their career).